Chalarangelo/30-seconds-of-code/snippets/ModalDialog.md

 * `close` prop defines the method for closing the dialog.
 * `title` prop determines the title of the dialog.
-* `clickModal2Hide` prop determines whether we can close the dialog via clicking on modal.
+* `closeOnClick` prop determines whether we can close the dialog via clicking on modal.

 Create 3 methods and bind them to component: